 The church assists parents in fulfilling their responsibility to raise their child.
-We pray that the child will indeed come to know Jesus as his/her Savior and Lord, and find his/her place in the body of Christ.
+We pray that the child will indeed come to know Jesus as his/her Savior and Lord and find their place in the body of Christ.
 We want to be a people who encourage and support the parents.

 When are child dedications held?

 Dedications are held during a worship service.
 The date of the dedication is agreed upon by the parents and the pastor.

 How soon should we have our child dedicated?